GovReady/govready-q/docs/source/migration_guide_086_090.rst

    * - portfolio_owner
      - Permission on portfolio object, can invite others to portfolio and can make others to portfolio owner
      - If user was project_membership and had project_membership admin flag True, user is made portfolio owner.
-   * - Portfolio_view, porfolio_add, portfolio_delete, portfolio_change
+   * - Portfolio_view, portfolio_add, portfolio_delete, portfolio_change
      - Permissions on Portfolio objects.
 Currently everyone who has one of these has all of these permissions.
      - Every user gets a portfolio with their name for which user is the portfolio_owner.
 For every organization, a portfolio is created with the same name and associating the organization projects with the portfolio.
 Users get access to the projects.
    * - project_view, project_add, project_change, project_delete
      - Permissions on Project objects.
 Currently everyone who has one of these has all of these permissions.
      - If user has project_membership on project user gets project_view, project_add, project_change.
-If user has project_membership on project and project_membership admin flag True, user also gest project_delete.
+If user has project_membership on project and project_membership admin flag True, user also gets project_delete.
 If user has task object for a project, user gets project_view, project_add, project_change.
-If user user is a guest of a discussion object for a project, user gets project_view, project_add, project_change.
+If user is a guest of a discussion object for a project, user gets project_view, project_add, project_change.